MaayanLab/Workshop.io/pages/Instruction.md

 ## Search
 ### Search for Data

-You can use `filters` on different categories on left to search for particular data for your needs.
+You can use `Filters` on different categories on left to search for the particular type of data on your needs.

 ![img](./assets/images/lyme/search_1.png)<br><br>